Table of Contents

 What Is Interesting About The Date Of Giving Tuesday?

-GivingTuesday is celebrated on the Tuesday after Thanksgiving (in the US) and the famous shopping events are Black Friday and Cyber Monday. #GivingTuesday2022 falls on November 29 this year.
-It kicks off the charitable season and the traditional “giving month”.
+GivingTuesday is observed on the Tuesday following the Thanksgiving holiday (in the US).
+The most well-known shopping days include Black Friday and Cyber Monday.
+The date of #GivingTuesday2023 falls on the 28th of this year.
+It marks the beginning of the season of giving and is also the tradition of “giving month”.

-According to The GivingTuesday Data Commons approximately 35 million adults participated in many ways on Giving Tuesday 2021 in the U.S., a 6% increase over 2020.
+According to the GivingTuesday Data Commons, around 35 million adults took part in various ways during Giving Tuesday 2021 within the U.S. It was an increase of 6% over the previous year.

 Is GivingTuesday Something For Me?

 Various organisations, from local schools to large international charities, participate in #GivingTuesday.
-GivingTuesday is suitable for non-profit organisations if you are at least willing to invest time and have the necessary resources at your disposal.
+GivingTuesday is suitable for non-profit organisations if you are at least willing to invest time and have the necessary resources.

 What Does The Fundraising Process Look Like?